Student Services

 Chapel services are held on both campuses Monday through Friday, as well as a Sunday morning worship service at Concordia University Wisconsin.
 Staff, faculty and students participate in these services through songs and messages, chancel dramas and other special presentations, along with guest speakers who have broad backgrounds in Christian service.

 Devotions are held in the residence halls and personal Bible study is encouraged.
 In the classroom environment, faculty members seek to conduct classes emphasizing Christian growth and maturity along with the attainment of academic goals.
+Numerous opportunities exist on and off campus for students who seek to serve the University and its larger community.

 A variety of Christian service opportunities help individuals to express service through such related activities as tutoring fellow students, sharing the problems of the aged in area rest homes or joining with local churches in evangelism outreaches.